gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/03 - Leviticus.md

 **Allegorical sense:**
 1. The Church continues this tradition with Holy Days of obligation where the faithful must watch Mass, and usually are holidays.

+# Chapter 24
+**Key themes:**
+1. Specifications for the lamp and bread for the tabernacle.
+2. Specifies death punishment for blasphemy and homicide.
+Establishes law of retribution (Lv 24:20).

 ---
 # References